 Ben Rahim (Mitte)

-You can find most of the big names in Berlin speciality coffee in Mitte, but I was keen to try some of the less well-known (internationally, at least) places too.
+You can find most of the big names in Berlin specialty coffee in Mitte, but I was keen to try some of the less well-known (internationally, at least) places too.
 Ben Rahim was one such spot that came highly recommended.
 The tiny coffee shop is tucked away in a quiet alley off Sophienstraße, a Mitte street that boasts a number of artisan and other independent shops.
-Ben Rahim serves speciality coffee with an Arabian influence.
+Ben Rahim serves specialty coffee with an Arabian influence.
 This means that you can have your coffee brewed in an ibrik, if you like, and the influences continue in the décor and in the sweet treats they serve (baklava).

 Ben Rahim's house roaster is London-based Square Mile but because one of the coffees available on filter — a Tanzanian Magwila — was one I'd had at home, I decided to go for a Kenyan from April, a Copenhagen coffee roaster.
 Brewed through the V60, the coffee tasted very good with lovely fruity notes.
 I also ordered a baklava (it would be rude not to), which was crisp, sticky and sweet, exactly a it should be.
 The baristas were great too, providing a welcoming atmosphere and putting a lot of care into each cup of coffee that they brewed.